siucacm/MiCS-Meeting/README.md

 ![SIU ACM](https://raw.githubusercontent.com/siucacm/MiCS-Meeting/master/imgs/siuacm_logo.png)
 <img src="https://raw.githubusercontent.com/siucacm/MiCS-Meeting/master/imgs/mics_logo.png" width="200px">

-This will be are last meeting of the semester!
+This will be our last meeting of the semester!

 ---
 Topics that will be discussed in this meeting:
 * ACM next semester